Chugani05-JesusLugo2002/JukaboxDocs/docs/en/getting-started.md

 pip install -r requirements.txt
 ```

-Once the dependencies are installed in an activated virtual environment, we we carry out the migrations with:
+Once the dependencies are installed in an activated virtual environment, we carry out the migrations with:

 ``` sh
 just check